Chelsea486MHz/pangiopi/README.md

 The PangioPI software stack uses the following components:
 - `pangio-sender`: API server to exfiltrate data
 - `pangio-ingest`: Black-hole that ingests as much data as possible
+- `pangio-flipper`: Remote control app for the Flipper Zero
+- `pangio-listener`: Listens for commands from the Flipper Zero

 As for the hardware, the following components are used:
 - Raspberry Pi Zero 2W
 - Pi Zero UPS lite
 - Waveshare SIM868 HAT

+On the Flipper Zero side, a SIM800 is wired to the UART.

 Additionnaly, third-party software is used:
 - `mariadb`: to store ingested data